-$TiO_2$ nanoparticles exhibit antimicrobial effects even at minimal concentrations through a photocatalytic mechanism that inflicts severe damage to the targeted microorganisms.
-Both anatase and rutile phases of $TiO_2$ nanoparticles are known for their excellent antifungal properties.
-The widespread usage of titanium dioxide is attributed to its exceptional thermal and chemical stability along with its high photocatalytic performance.
+TiO2 nanoparticles exhibit antimicrobial effects even at minimal concentrations through a photocatalytic mechanism that inflicts severe damage to the targeted microorganisms.
+Both anatase and rutile phases of TiO2 nanoparticles are known for their excellent antifungal properties.
+The widespread usage of titanium dioxide is attributed to its exceptional thermal and chemical stability and high photocatalytic performance.
 The toxicity associated with titanium dioxide nanoparticles stems from their physical characteristics rather than their chemical composition.
-These nanoparticles are capable of crossing biological barriers, potentially causing harm to cells or organs.
+These nanoparticles can cross biological barriers, potentially causing harm to cells or organs.
 Various methods have been employed to enhance the antimicrobial efficacy of titanium dioxide nanoparticles against simple microorganisms such as bacteria and viruses [5].
 To overcome the challenges posed by wide band gaps and low photoenergy conversion efficiency, researchers have investigated the hybridization of noble metals with semiconducting oxides like ZnO and TiO2.
-This strategy seeks to enhance the photocatalytic activity of the nanoparticles by integrating their energy levels at the heterojunction [7,8].
+This strategy seeks to enhance the photocatalytic activity of the nanoparticles by integrating their energy levels at the heterojunction [7, 8].
 Therefore, in recent years, the development of hybrid nanomaterials has attracted considerable attention within the nanotechnology sector.
-These innovative materials have the ability to modify the properties of individual particles while introducing new and improved functionalities.
-However, certain nanostructures such as ZnO are often characterized by limited optical properties and also having point defects, which can restrict their direct application in different industries [9,10].
-A particularly promising area of research is the creation of nanohybrid ZnO/TiO2 materials, which merge the beneficial properties of both components.

-These nanohybrids have demonstrated significant potential in applications related to antibacterial, antifungal, and anticancer activities, particularly in the context of treating skin cancer [11,12].

-Recent research has showed that the synergetic effects of ZnO and TiO2 nanoparticles can lead to improved antimicrobial effectiveness against multidrug-resistant bacteria as well as better biocompatibility [13-15].
-Therefore, as mentioned above, the combination of ZnO and TiO2 appears to be one of the most straightforward methods to enhance the antibacterial and antifungal properties of these metal oxides.
+These innovative materials can modify individual particles' properties while introducing new and improved functionalities.
+However, specific nanostructures, such as ZnO, are often characterized by limited optical properties and have point defects, which can restrict their direct application in different industries [9, 10].
+An up-and-coming area of research is the creation of nanohybrid ZnO/TiO2 materials, which merge the beneficial properties of both components.
+These nanohybrids have demonstrated significant potential in applications related to antibacterial, antifungal, and anticancer activities, particularly in the context of treating skin cancer [11, 12].
+Recent research has shown that the synergetic effects of ZnO and TiO2 nanoparticles can lead to improved antimicrobial effectiveness multidrug-resistant bacteria against and better biocompatibility [13-15].
+Therefore, as mentioned above, combining ZnO and TiO2 is one of the most straightforward methods to enhance these metal oxides' antibacterial and antifungal properties.
 Although numerous studies have investigated the antibacterial and antifungal effects of each ZnO and TiO2, the specific antibacterial and antifungal performance of TiO2-ZnO hybrid nanomaterials has not been thoroughly explored in the literature [16].
 In a study, Najibi Ilkhechi et al. [5] synthesized ZnO, TiO2, and ZnO-TiO2 composite (1:1 weight ratio) using the sol-gel method.
 All the prepared nanoparticles inhibited the fungi growth at the concentration of 50 μg/ml, among which the TiO2-ZnO composite exhibited superior antifungal activities compared to TiO2 and ZnO.
-At 300 μg/ml, both TiO2 and TiO2-ZnO composite completely inhibited spur production.
-The morphology of the particles varied where pure ZnO was pyramidal, TiO2 showed spherical-shaped structure, and the TiO2-ZnO composite exhibited a combination of both of the aforementioned shapes along with additional surface growth.
-Notably, TiO2-ZnO composite at lower concentrations (150 μg/ml) can increase ROS production and also result in greater oxidative stress compared to pure TiO2 or ZnO, enhancing its antifungal activities .
+At 300 μg/ml, TiO2 and TiO2-ZnO composite completely inhibited spur production.
+The morphology of the particles varied where pure ZnO was pyramidal, TiO2 showed a sphericalshaped structure, and the TiO2-ZnO composite exhibited a combination of both shapes, as mentioned above, along with additional surface growth.
+Notably, TiO2-ZnO composite at lower concentrations (150 μg/ml) can increase ROS production and produce more oxidative stress than pure TiO2 or ZnO, enhancing its antifungal activities.